-The conclusion that intra-muscular electrodes are needed for localisation of SEMG source does not mean that MR activity degree can be calculated using single needle electrode recordings for individual muscles and compared between sessions, such as before and after treatment.
+The conclusion that intramuscular electrodes are needed for localization of SEMG source does not mean that MR activity degree can be calculated using single needle electrode recordings for individual muscles and compared between sessions, such as before and after treatment.
 It is well known that needle electrodes are not suitable for calculations of mean activity levels in whole or sections of muscles.
-Rather, they are only suitable for measuring characteristics of motor units close to the needle tip.^{26,35-37} Estimates of activity degree in the whole muscle or portions of the muscle can be made by repeated recordings from several sites in the same muscle,26 but that is most probably not a suitable method for calculation of activity degree during MR in TMD Clinics.
+Rather, they are only suitable for measuring characteristics of motor units close to the needle tip (17, 36-38).
+Estimates of activity degree in the whole muscle or portions of the muscle, can be made by repeated recordings from several sites in the same muscle (17), but that is most probably not a suitable method for calculation of activity degree during MR in TMD Clinics.

-The theory that the mandible can stay in a resting position without contact between opposing teeth might be explained by opposing forces in antagonists despite EMG activity in the jaw-closing muscles.
-However, simultaneous recordings from these cannot be made using
+The theory that the mandible can stay in a resting position without contact between opposing teeth might be explained by opposing forces in antagonists despite EMG activity in the jaw closing muscles.
+However, simultaneous recordings from these cannot be made using surface electrodes, and therefore such a hypothesis needs confirmation by recording with intramuscular electrodes.

-FIGURE 4 This SEMG figure is from the right anterior temporalis area in a patient with mandibular tremor.
-This patient was not included in the study.
-The tremor was not voluntary and indicates a neurological muscle disorder.
-The patient was referred to a Department of Clinical Neurology.
-It is shown here because it illustrates that the mean activity level can be well under the highest MR levels in the healthy subjects and be observed together with mandibular distinct movements.
-It indicates that SEMG can be useful in dental clinics and help in early detection of neuromuscular disorders.
-Mean log10 value was 0.89 μ V surface electrodes, and therefore, such a hypothesis needs confirmation by recording with intra-muscular electrodes.
 Such recordings have been made in healthy subjects.
-One study used monopolar needles38 and found rather high levels, $14 \pm 11.4 \mu$ V in the lower belly of the lateral pterygoid muscle.
-Another older study, performed before digitised recordings became common and based on visual evaluation, used a concentric needle (CN)39 and reported lateral pterygoid activity during mandibular rest as negligible.
-The difference may be because monopolar needles have a wide uptake area, but a CN has a rather small uptake area within the muscle close to the needle's endpoint.^{26,35-37}
+One study used monopolar needles (39) and found rather high levels, $14 \pm 11.4 \, \mu V$ in the lower belly of the lateral pterygoid muscle.
+Another older study, performed before digitized recordings became common and based on visual evaluation, used a concentric needle (CN) (40) and reported lateral pterygoid activity during mandibular rest as negligible.
+The difference may be because monopolar needles have a wide uptake area, but a CN has a rather small uptake area within the muscle close to the needle's endpoint (17, 36-38).

 The implications are not that EMG cannot be useful in clinical diagnoses.
-On the contrary, regular use of SEMG can be of value by helping to detect signs of neuromuscular disorders, as illustrated in Figure 4.
-Clinical cases, where SEMG combined with needle EMG were of value, have been published.^{6,22} The inference is that clinical EMG research should not always be performed only with SEMG, but also with an option for using intra-muscular electrodes.
+On the contrary, regular use of SEMG can be of value by helping to detect signs of neuro-muscular disorders, as illustrated in figure 4.
+Clinical cases, where SEMG combined with needle EMG were of value, have been published (6, 23).
+The inference is that clinical EMG research should not always be performed only with SEMG, but also with an option for using intramuscular electrodes.

-It is generally acknowledged that pain in jaw muscles is an important TMD factor.^{8,25,40} However, pain did not occur during the EMG recordings in this study and no differences in SEMG levels were found between groups.
+It is generally acknowledged that pain in jaw muscles is an important TMD factor (8, 26, 41).
+However, pain did not occur during the EMG recordings in this study and no differences in SEMG levels were found between groups.
 Therefore, the possible effect of pain on SEMG cannot be discussed based on the results of this study.